sagemath/trac_to_gh/Issue 4797.md

 CC:  @robertwb

-When upgrading Cython like at #4639 we should really run a -ba on upgrade and not just a -b since the new Cython version in this case does fix some fundamental issues the way exceptions are handled.
-In general I would be sleep much better if we do this in general since many potentially odd Heisenbugs that disappear after either a partial -b or a -ba would be avoided that way.

-Cheers,

-Michael
+Keywords: upgrade cython

+We should really run `sage -ba` when we upgrade Cython and not just `sage -b`.

 Issue created by migration from https://trac.sagemath.org/ticket/4797